mattermost/docs/source/repeatable-processes/share-and-collaborate.rst

 **Member**

-In the context of Playbooks, members are users of Mattermost who are added to a playbook.
+In the context of collaborative playbooks, members are users of Mattermost who are added to a playbook.

 **Playbook Admin**

-In the context of Playbooks, Playbook Admins are also members, and may have elevated permissions to change playbook and run visibility as well as functional settings.
+Playbook Admins are also members, and may have elevated permissions to change playbook and run visibility as well as functional settings.
 They do not have access to the System Console and their privileges are managed by the System Admin.
-Members need to be promoted to the role from within Playbooks.
+Members need to be promoted to the role from within playbooks.
 The Playbook Admin role is applied per playbook.

 .. note::